b1-88er/b1-88er.github.io/_posts/2015-10-22-elixir-pingpong-table.markdown

 false
 {% endhighlight %}

 So process is dead after doing its job.
-I am not sure if it is documented anywhere but to me the general idea behind BEAM/Erlang processes is: "If you don't know what to do, just kill yourself".
-This might sound depressing in real world, but in BEAM it seems to be very handy.
 So the answer is: NO - this process is dead.

 ### Process inside a module
 I mentioned `spawn/3`.
 If you don't know what given function does, just type `h(function/number_arguments)` and you will see something like this: